datacarpentry/python-ecology-lesson/episodes/06-loops-and-functions.md

 contains the documentation for the function.
 It does nothing when the function is running and is therefore not necessary, but it is good practice to include docstrings as a reminder of what the code does.
-Docstrings in functions also become part of their 'official' documentation:
+Docstrings in functions also become part of their 'official' documentation, and we can see them by typing a `?` (question mark) after the function name:

 ~~~
 one_year_csv_writer?